Why pack when you can laser?

 Technical requirements for the 3D application for food branding

 To be able to position the marking laser individually for each product and thus guarantee a one hundred percent hit rate for the marking of the groceries, an individual application was required.
 With the help of a 3D sensor, this application had to be able to determine the position of the fruit and vegetables on the conveyor belt.
-The challenge was to develop a 3D sensor that is precise, fast and also sends reliable data to the marking laser despite changing measurement widths and different positions of the fruit and vegetables.
+The challenge was to develop a 3D scan solution that is precise, fast and also sends reliable data to the marking laser despite changing measurement widths and different positions of the fruit and vegetables.
 Automation Technology's solution: a product from the C5-2040CS sensor family.
 The 2040 sensors combine speed and accuracy, and also allow a measuring width of up to one meter with a resolution of 2,048 measuring points.
 Furthermore, they are almost maintenance-free and require hardly any support, as they are already factory-calibrated and can be easily integrated into any existing system via Plug&Play using their GigE Vision interface without much installation effort.

 "Ecomark is a perfect example of the unique diversity of AT's 300+ sensor variants.
 Based on the customer's technical data, we were able to deliver the right 3D sensor to meet their exact requirements," explains Michael Wandelt, CEO of Automation Technology.